Edit

 Check out the full list of events supported by Azure Communication Services.

-Once you complete either action above you will notice that voice and video calling events are sent to your endpoint.
-These events will show up in the Azure Event Grid Viewer Sample we set up at the beginning.
+Once you complete either action of the previous actions, you notice voice and video calling events are sent to your endpoint.
+These events show up in the Azure Event Grid Viewer Sample we set up at the beginning.
 You can press the eye icon next to the event to see the entire payload.

 Learn more about the event schemas and other eventing concepts.